 Ad hoc bookings – such as an intensive program, a one-time event, or examinations not scheduled through the Registrar – are permitted when they do not conflict with scheduled class use of the facilities.
 Requests for ad hoc bookings may be made to the Scheduling Representative for the Faculty of Arts, who will consult departmental timetable representatives and technical support staff as needed.
 Ad hoc bookings made by students or student groups must have a department faculty member sponsor to be responsible for the event.

 All ad hoc bookings are not finalized until each term's schedule is known, and those courses are booked in the calendar.
 Ad hoc bookings can be bumped in the event of conflict with courses or Registrar scheduled exams.

-A web form is used to collect information required to reserve these resources.
+A Microsoft form is used to collect information required to reserve these resources.
 This form should be submitted as far in advance of the scheduling deadline as feasible, with a minimum of one weeks notice.

 Requests for additional resources